Highlights from the Ratings and Financial Report for iQIYI Inc. (IQ)

 Sponsored

-The average price from analysts is $143.55, which is $0.23 above the current price.
+The average price from analysts is $143.50, which is -$1.19 below the current price.
 IQ currently public float of 226.73M and currently shorts hold a 18.51% ratio of that float.
-Today, the average trading volume of IQ was 11.13M shares.
+Today, the average trading volume of IQ was 11.28M shares.

 IQ’s Market Performance